 of Haleakala to drier Upcountry Maui.

-Fushias, giant hapu ferns, azaleas and a whole bunch of exotic air plants live in this
+Fuchsias, giant hapu ferns, azaleas and a whole bunch of exotic air plants live in this

-moss covered, almost inpenetrable land.
+moss covered, almost impenetrable land.